danielennis11111/plato-lms/TEST_ACCOUNTS.md

-# Test Accounts for Plato LMS 2.0
+# Test Accounts for Plato's Canvas 2.0

-This document provides information about pre-configured test accounts in the Plato LMS demo system.
+This document provides information about pre-configured test accounts in the Plato's Canvas demo system.

 ## Available Test Accounts